-I left that Temple in 2010, but having just started the Dharma Records blog I wanted to continue sharing the documentaries I think are helpful for an understanding of Buddhism in its wider aspects, and the cultures it has influenced.
+I left that Temple in 2010, but I wanted to continue sharing the documentaries I think are helpful for an understanding of Buddhism in its wider aspects, and the cultures it has influenced.

-The new Dharma Documentaries website presently has over 200 documentaries from three main areas:
+The Dharma Documentaries website presently (Nov.
+2019) has over 700 documentaries from three main areas:

 Bearing this in mind if you have any suggestions for inclusion on the site please use the comments form below (or anywhere else on the site).
 As I have to review the material I normally post only one new documentary a week, usually on a Friday.

 3) In 2012 I published the whole of the Sri Lankan edition of the Tipitaka in around 16,000 image files in a site which we hope will eventually house the commentaries and ancillary works also.
-The Sri Lankan Pali Texts site is rather specialist, and only intended for those who read the Pali language through Sinhala script.
+Later I added the Burmese texts too.
+The Pali Text Images site is rather specialist, and only intended for those who read the Pali language through Sinhala or Burmese scripts.

 4) Around the year 2004 at the suggestion of Jeanne Mynett I started another website to house the teachings of Godwin Samararatne, one of the best-loved lay meditation teachers in Sri Lanka in the 20th century.
 Godwin was my first Dhamma teacher and my first Buddhist meditation teacher, so he has proved to be one of the most influential people in my life.

 As I am publishing materials in various formats and in different places in 2010 I started the Dharma Records blog which mainly acts as a center for notification of updates on the others sites, and as a place to share some other things with people.